 The reason why it's important to learn the bottom half of your body first, before learning the top half, is that the same proportions you will learn with the skirt will apply to the dress.
 I see students struggle with cutting out and assembling a dress in the correct size because a lot the time their lower half is a totally different size and fit than the top half.

-Separating the two regions of the body and focusing on them one at a time will get you a better end result and improve your learning curve and the lessons learned will apply to all garments you make moving forward.
+Separating the two regions of the body and focusing on them one saves you from an overwhelm of information, and the lessons learned will apply to all garments you make moving forward.
 Learning your natural waist and its relationship to the placement of the skirt band is very important as this will help you fit your future dresses and change the proportions on other commercial patterns.
 Depending on the design of the pattern, it can hard to customize where your waist should be.
 That is what leads to skirts that twist and turn when you wear them.

-All of your Fair Fit garments will be draped, and you will also learn pattern alterations to further customize the fit.
+All of your Fair Fit garments will be draped.
 After the pattern is finalized, you will move onto your second skirt, choosing either another pattern variation or implementing the sewing methods taught in the course.
 Learn and Make the Fair Fit Skirt gives you an introduction and ability to practice beginner draping skills, before we move on to more intermediate and advanced draping in Learn and Make the Fair Fit Dress.

 Customizations in the Sewing